filestack/filestack-ios/README.md

 // A path to a file in the cloud let path = "/some-large-image.jpg"

-// The store options representing the store location, region, access, etc. for your file store. let storeOptions = StorageOptions(location: .dropbox)
+// Store options for your uploaded files.
+// Here we are saying our storage location is S3 and access for uploaded files should be public. let storeOptions = StorageOptions(location: .s3, access: .public)

-filestack.store(provider: provider, path: path, storeOptions: storeOptions) { (response) in
+client.store(provider: provider, path: path, storeOptions: storeOptions) { (response) in
     if let error = response.error {
         // Handle error
         return